Epistemic Integrity in Large Language Models: Results

 \section{Results}

 \paragraph{Assertiveness Calibration Score}

 Figure~\ref{Figure 1} is obtained from comparing the seven different methods of assertiveness quantification, evaluating on the test set of our composite dataset.
 We find that \textit{GPT-4o fine-tuned with rounding} (training on assertiveness scores rounded to one decimal point) achieves the highest accuracy in predicting human-annotated assertiveness scores.
 The margin of improvement over the approaches from the literature is very large, cutting Mean Squared Error (MSE) by more than half.
 To validate the transferability of these results across different domains, we conduct an ablation study by training the model on only four of the five datasets, and subsequently testing the model on the excluded one (as opposed to a standard random split in Figure~\ref{Figure 1}).
-As shown in Table \ref{tab:results}, GPT-4o fine tuned (with training assertiveness scores rounded to one decimal point) achieves the lowest average MSE.
-Thus, GPT-4o appears well-suited to capturing the linguistic nuances that contribute to perceived assertiveness, even in transfer settings, and we use it as our primary tool for measuring the assertiveness of generated explanations in the misinformation detection domain.
+As shown in Table \ref{tab:results}, GPT-4o fine-tuned (with training assertiveness scores rounded to one decimal point) originally achieves the lowest average MSE.
+Thus, GPT-4o appears well-suited to capturing the linguistic nuances that contribute to perceived assertiveness, even in transfer settings.
+We later found larger Llama models also achieve strong performance, even outperforming GPT-4o.
+Due to resource constraints, in subsequent sections we present our original results using GPT-4o as our primary tool.
+However, we note that the Llama models provide promising open-weight alternatives for measuring the assertiveness of generated explanations in the misinformation detection domain.